Ellen ten Damme

-Ellen ten Damme (born 7 October 1967) is a Dutch actress, performer, singer-songwriter and multi-instrumentalist.
+Ellen ten Damme (born 7 October 1967) is a Dutch actress, singer-songwriter and multi-instrumentalist.
 Ten Damme both sings and acts in four languages (Dutch, English, French and German), and plays piano and keyboards, guitar and violin.
 During her school years Ellen was an enthusiastic gymnast, and incorporating some gymnastic tricks or even circus acts into her shows has become a trademark.

 Ten Damme grew up in the rural village of Roden, close to the university town Groningen, where she studied Dutch for a while.
 However she switched to the Amsterdam Theatre School for stage, film, cabaret and musical actors.
 After spending a great deal of time in Germany, Ten Damme returned to Amsterdam, where she lives on a houseboat.

 Acting

 After a few small Dutch TV roles, Ten Damme made her film debut starring in the 1991 short film The Tears of Maria Machita by director Paul Ruven, and was nominated for a Golden Calf movie award.
 Since then Ten Damme has consistently worked in TV and film – mostly in Dutch and German, and mostly in supporting roles and guest parts.
 Examples are recurring parts in Dutch comedy series We zijn weer thuis (1993) and Jiskefet (1995–1997), and appearing in 25 episodes of lawyer drama Pleidooi (1993–1995).
 Further movie parts included The Little Blonde, Dead (1993), No Trains No Planes (1999), Full Moon Party (2002) and Interview (2003), directed by Theo van Gogh.
 In 2000 Ten Damme played an English language leading role in Irish film drama Conamara.

 In 2013 she featured in the World War II theatre comedy To Be or Not to Be, based on the Ernst Lubitsch film of the same name alongside Waldemar Torenstra, Raoul Heertje, Frank Lammers and others.